Post-Newtonian Theory for Gravitational Waves: Compact binary systems

 The usual balance equations for energy and angular momentum

-have already been used at Newtonian order in Eqs.~\eqref{balanceEJ}.
-Although heuristically assumed at 3PN order, they have been proved through 1.5PN order in Section~\ref{sec:4PNradreac}.
+have already been used at Newtonian order in Eqs. \eqref{balanceEJ}.
+Although heuristically assumed at 3PN order, they have been proved through 1.5PN order in Eq.~\eqref{balance15PN}.
 With the averaged fluxes known through 3PN order, we obtain the 3PN averaged evolution equation as

 We recall that this gives only the slow \emph{secular} evolution under gravitational radiation reaction for eccentric orbits.
-The complete evolution includes also, superimposed on the averaged adiabatic evolution, some fast but smaller post-adiabatic oscillations at the orbital time scale~\cite{DGI04,KG06}.
+The complete evolution includes also, superimposed on the averaged adiabatic evolution, some fast but smaller post-adiabatic oscillations at the orbital time scale \citep{DGI04,KG06}.

-\section{Spinning Compact Binaries}
+\subsection{Spinning compact binaries}

-The post-Newtonian templates have been developed so far for compact binary systems which can be described with great precision by point masses without spins.
+The post-Newtonian templates have been developed so far for compact binary systems which can be described with high precision by point masses without spins.
 Here by spin, we mean the intrinsic (\emph{classical}) angular momentum $S$ of the individual compact body.
-However, including the effects of spins is essential, as the astrophysical evidence indicates that stellar-mass black holes~\cite{AK01, Stroh01, McClint06, Gou11, Nowak12} and supermassive black holes \cite{FM05, BrennR06, BrennR11} (see Ref.~\cite{Reyn13} for a review) can be generically close to maximally spinning.
-The presence of spins crucially affects the dynamics of the binary, in particular leading to orbital plane precession if they are not aligned with the orbital angular momentum (see for instance \cite{CF94, ACST94}), and thereby to strong modulations in the observed signal frequency and phase.
+Including the effects of spins is essential, as the astrophysical evidence indicates that stellar-mass black holes \citep{AK01, Stroh01, McClint06, Gou11, Nowak12} and supermassive black holes \citep{FM05, BrennR06, BrennR11} (see \citealt{Reyn13} for a review) can be generically close to maximally spinning.
+However the recent gravitational-wave observations have disfavored high spin magnitude \citep{GSM21}, although a fraction of binary black hole systems contain at least one black hole with a non-negligible spin \citep{ALT23}.